Photographic Proof That Fall Is the Best Time to Visit Our National Parks

 Cuyahoga Valley National Park

-Between college football and the seasonal foliage, Ohio is a pretty awesome place to visit during the last few months of the year.
-And unlike the Browns, the fall colors are tough to beat, at least at this state park where you can hike to the Everett Covered Bridge and count the number of days until the NBA season starts.
+Feeling sad about the lack of college football?
+A hike to the Everett Covered Bridge should fill that Buckeye-sized hole in your heart.
 The first half of October is when you can enjoy foliage here at its peak.
 Brandywine Falls is absolutely clogged with tourists and their cars during the summer months, but come fall you’ll be able to stay on that boardwalk as long as you like.
 Oh!
 Did we mention there’s a scenic train ride?
-There’s a scenic train ride, and it’s open through October.
+There’s a scenic train ride, and while it's closed through September, the hope is it'll be chugging along again in October.